 Ollie is a member of the Directing Staff in Channel 4’s prime-time hit show ‘SAS: Who Dares Wins‘.

-Upon his return to the UK Ollie was recommended for SAS Special Forces Selection after five years service with Commando’s.
-Upon completion of the gruelling 6 months selection process Ollie was one of 7 candidates to pass selection from an initial 250 that started the course.
+Upon his return to the UK Ollie was recommended for SAS Special Forces Selection after five years service with the Commandos.
+Upon completion of the gruelling six months selection process Ollie was one of 7 candidates to pass selection from an initial 250 that started the course.

-During his six years in the SBS he undertook a number of high profile missions in a variety of locations both on land and sea.
+During his six years in the SBS, he undertook several high profile missions in a variety of locations both on land and sea.

-Ollie then headed to South East Asia using his incredible military training to benefit the lives of those less fortunate whist working for a charity.
-He was lead command of a three-man team bravely infiltrating child trafficking rings.
-One such mission saw the rescue of 22 children destined for the sex trade and sweat shop labour.
-The largest and most controversial mission the organisation has witnessed.
-Those children were taken to safe houses and are now being educated and live happy lives in a loving caring environment.
+Ollie then headed to South East Asia using his incredible military training to benefit the lives of those less fortunate while working for a charity.
+He was the lead command of a three-man team bravely infiltrating child trafficking rings.
+One such mission saw the rescue of 22 children destined for the sex trade and sweatshop labour (the largest and most controversial mission the organisation has witnessed).
+Those children were taken to safe houses and are now being educated and live happy lives in a loving, caring environment.

 Ollie Ollerton delivers motivational keynote presentations around teamwork, risk, resilience and leadership.